leonelgalan/site/_posts/2020-02-26-rubocops-auto-gen-config.md

     - 'Gemfile'
 ```

 This cop seems like a good idea, as the project grows ordered gems will make the Gemfile easier to read.
-We also learned that the cop supports auto correct, so simply removing this block from the TODO and running rubocop autocorrect will remove the offense: [`443b282`](https://github.com/leonelgalan/rubocop-app-demo/tree/443b28292b85d7eb6e421a7781da7bd99cb7f4cd)
+We also learned that the cop supports auto correct, so simply removing this block from the TO DO and running rubocop autocorrect will remove the offense: [`443b282`](https://github.com/leonelgalan/rubocop-app-demo/tree/443b28292b85d7eb6e421a7781da7bd99cb7f4cd)

 ```sh
 $ rubocop --auto-correct